People Still Aren't Buying Smartwatches -- and It's Only Going To Get Worse - Slashdot

 No matter what the technology can do, I can't wear a watch.
 Why?
 It triggers carpal tunnel syndrome.
 The pressure of even a leather watch strap is enough to cause issues.
 I suspect many other people have had this issue as well, but there is very little documentation of such issues in the health community.

-I'm not interested in losing privacy & freedom (Score:3)
+I'm not interested in losing privacy & freedom (Score:2, Insightful)

 I'm not interested in a computer that runs on nonfree software, is network-capable, and running code I'm not allowed to fully understand, fix, alter, run only when I want, or share with others (in short, software freedom).
 I see no reason to trust the manufacturers, the proprietary software developers, or the distributors with my privacy and I see nothing in the ads for any of the devices to convince me otherwise (something I believe to be their job if they want me to buy their product).